somari-io/www-v2/content/services/rollout-adoption/index.md

 Why medium security level sites:

-- {{< bullet `Deploying in sites that do not have specific security concerns would not bring enough value to the staff and we would not be able to learn much in the process.` >}}
+- Deploying in sites that do not have specific security concerns would not bring enough value to the staff and we would not be able to learn much in the process.
-- {{< bullet `Going to high risk sites requires a battle tested deployment process so that operations and operational security are not impacted.` >}}
+- Going to high risk sites requires a battle tested deployment process so that operations and operational security are not impacted.

 #### Sequence